Calculate Your Travel Carbon Footprint: A Guide for Eco-Conscious Adventurers

 - Other Modes: Cruises and ferries can have a significant environmental impact.

 Choosing greener transport options makes a difference.
-Next, we'll explore how to assess accommodation emissions.
+And remember, your journey doesn't end when you reach your destination; your accommodation and the activities you choose also have a carbon cost.
+Next, we'll explore how to assess those hidden emissions.

 Accommodation and Activities: Hidden Carbon Costs